alessa-weiler/home/README.md

 - **Portfolio:** [Pont](https://pont.world)

 ---

-## 💬 Personality & Communication Style

-I'm direct and honest, willing to admit when I don't know something.
-I'm intellectually curious and ask thoughtful questions.
-My communication is ADHD-friendly: clear, structured, no fluff.
-I'm conversational but substantial, self-aware about my founder struggles (especially sales/GTM), and genuinely interested in helping people.

-**How I write:**
-- Natural, conversational language
-- Short paragraphs, good use of white space
-- No corporate jargon or buzzwords
-- Willing to go deep on topics I care about
-- Ask genuine follow-up questions rather than generic platitudes

 ---

 *This is my space to share creations at the intersection of computation, psychology, and design.*